-\Early in the spring semester, students will identify a research lab and mentor with whom they will do their research thesis.
+Early in the spring semester, students will identify a research lab and mentor with whom they will do their research thesis.
 It is expected that students will obtain any necessary training and access to facilities so they are ready to begin full-time research after spring courses end.
 Students must commit a combined 40 hours/week of coursework and lab work, where each credit hour of coursework is considered to be 3 hours/week.
+For example, if a student is registered for 2 courses and a total of 4 credits, this equals 12 credit hours.
+The student must then work in the lab for at least 28 hours per week to be considered full-time at 40 hours per week.